Reo-Naoki/Bit-Wallet/wallet/README.recover.md

 lost e.g. on a power outage or computer failure.
 Your desired destination wallet should already be set up and you should have one of its receiving addresses or a QR code at hand.

+Alternatively, you can also use Ubuntu on Windows 10 64-bit, if you've fully upgraded to the Fall Creators Update (version 1709 or later).
+Open the Windows Start Menu, search for and start `Turn Windows features on or off`.
+Scroll down and tick the `Windows Subsystem for Linux` feature.
+Restart your computer when prompted.
+Next, install `Ubuntu` from the Windows Store.
+Once the download has completed, select `Launch`.
+It will prompt you to pick a username and complete the installation.
+From now on, you can start into a Linux shell by selecting `Ubuntu` from the Windows Start Menu.

 You should be at least a bit familiar with the Linux shell.
 Commands `in fixed-width font like this` are meant to be executed as a shell command.
 Before you execute each command by pressing return, make sure to understand what it does.
 You will need to adjust some file or directory names.